 Magenta is a principal color that stands out on equally gentle and black backgrounds.
 Manufacturers use it to:

-Nevertheless, due to its solid aesthetic affect, magenta is better found in moderation or paired with simple tones like dark, white, or gray.
+Nevertheless, due to its solid aesthetic effect, magenta is better found in moderation or paired with simple tones like dark, white, or grey.

 Famous Uses of Magenta in Art